Resetting Dedicated server root password via Virtual Console

 Reboot the server using the reboot -f command.
 Now that you can log into the server over SSH or a control panel, you’ll be able to set up a new more secure root password.

-In the Java iKVM Viewer window, navigate to the upper menu and hit Macro >> Ctrl + Alt + Delete to reboot the server.
-After the installation reboots, it will come up to a boot countdown.
-Here, you can press any key to get to the GRUB menu.
-From the GRUB menu, select the appropriate kernel version and press the e key.
-You will now be presented with the options menu for the kernel version.
+In the Virtual Console window navigate to the upper menu and hit Macro » Ctrl + Alt + Delete to reboot the server.
+After the installation reboots, keep hitting the ESC key to get to the GRUB menu.
+You will see a GRUB boot prompt.
+Press e on your keyboard to edit the first boot option.

 Updated